Monaco: Administrative divisions

 Most of Saint Michel became part of Monte Carlo again in 2013.
 La Colle and Les Révoires were merged the same year as part of a redistricting process, where they became part of the larger Jardin Exotique ward.
 An additional ward was planned by new land reclamation to be settled beginning in 2014 but Prince Albert II announced in his 2009 New Year Speech that he had ended plans due to the economic climate at the time.
 Prince Albert II in mid-2010 firmly restarted the programme.
-In 2015, a new development called Anse du Portier was announced.

 Traditional quarters and modern geographic areas

 The four traditional quartiers of Monaco are Monaco-Ville, La Condamine, Monte Carlo and Fontvieille.
 The suburb of Moneghetti, the high-level part of La Condamine, is generally seen today as an effective fifth Quartier of Monaco, having a very distinct atmosphere and topography when compared with low-level La Condamine.

 Wards

 For town planning purposes, a sovereign ordinance in 1966 divided the principality into reserved sectors, "whose current character must be preserved", and wards.
 The number and boundaries of these sectors and wards have been modified several times.
 The latest division dates from 2013 and created two reserved sectors and seven wards.
-A new 6-hectare district, Le Portier, is currently being built on the sea.
+A new 6-hectare neighbourhood, Le Portier, has been built by land reclaimed from the sea and was opened in December 2024.
+It was attached to the ward of Larvotto.

 Note: for statistical purposes, the Wards of Monaco are further subdivided into 178 city blocks (îlots), which are comparable to the census blocks in the United States.